 This beacon of inner light is explained by al-Baqir when he says, “the light of the Imam in the hearts of the faithful is more brilliant than that of the brilliant day star (morning).”
 Thus the Imam is the Light of God.
 God does not make Himself known to the believer except through the realities and principles of faith.
 Nur Ali Shah makes note of this in his Salihiyya, “the Light of the Imam is the manifestation of the Light of God, or of Truth, haqq.
 ‘Ali said that 'to know me as Light is to know God and the knowledge of God is the knowledge of me as Light; he who knows me as Light is a believer whose heart has been tested for faith by God.'”
 Shah further explains that the heart of a believer has two faces (wajh).
 The first is the apparent face in the exoteric (zahir) sense, representing life and the maintenance of the overall vehicle of the soul that is the human body.
 The hidden face, in the esoteric (batin) sense, is that whose origin of manifestation is found in the breast, this is the place of union and the epiphany of the Divine Attributes and Names of Allah, which is why this wajh is called “the Throne.”
 For this reason, ‘Ali, [as the archetypal Imam] is the Throne, for through his esoteric face he is God, he is the confluence of secrets.

 For both Sunni and Shi’i Sufis, this vision of Light within the heart is manifested in the radiant form of the Divine Master.
-It is through this inner guide, the inner Imam, known as the Divine Master, the Master of Light (mawla al-nur) that the Sufi attains knowledge.
+It is through this inner guide, the inner Imam, known as the Divine Master, the Master of Light (mawla al-nur), that the Sufi attains knowledge.
 Only through this knowledge is the believer on the mystical path able to penetrate the secrets of the teaching of the Prophets.

 The Imam’s connection to God through the column of light represents the epitome of the perfect man as explained in Sufism.
 Sayyid Muhammad Husayn Tabataba'i acknowledges this in saying that the state of the perfect man, “according to Shi’ite belief is possessed in its fullness by the Imam and through the radiance of his being can be attained by his true followers.”
 The Imam is the Spiritual Pole (qutb) whose existence is necessary for both Shi’i and Sunni mystics.
 According to the teachings of the Imams, the Imam embodies the Sufi concept of the Universal Man, for he manifests the Divine Names and is the spiritual guide for the lives and actions of men.
 Tabataba'i asserts that one can say that Sufi masters are “Shi’ite” from the point of view of the spiritual life and are connected with the “Imams’ walayah” in its external form of religion through the law (Shari’ah).
 The Imamate of Shi’ism is the unbroken chain of succession of the lamp of light that guides the true followers and bestows upon them an intimate connection with the Imams, the Prophet, and with God.